ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/reference/style-guides/shell/index.md

 ## Beyond The Guide

 The Google Shell Style guide leaves a lot of things unspecified.
-Here we will covers many things it does not.
+Here we will cover many things it does not.

 ### Arithmetic